keenborder786/Machine-Learning-Algorithm/README.md

 These files shows my journey of Learning Machine Learning.
 These are not an implementation of a final project but rather shows how I learned Machine Learning and then tried to apply those concepts.

-These files include both sklearn part of implementation and also my own implementation of Machine Learning Algorithm.
+These files include both sklearn part of implementation and also my own scratch construction of these classical Machine Learning Algorithms.

 Includes almost all of the main ML algorithms(KNN,SVM,Regression,MeanShift).